 I am a sensor, a device that senses the environment.
 Humans first made me to enhance their industrial operations, and now I gather, my species can help them monitor their health too.
 My host is a machine called a turbine, and my particular DNA enables me to detect vibrations in my host.
 I was born in Taiwan and shipped to Houston, Texas as an infant.
 Maintenance folks every so often visit me, inspect my readings, and record them on a paper form.
 Or at least that is how they used to.
-Nowadays, they whip out their iPads with a flourish, and use mobile applications leveraging Mobile Application Development Platforms.
+Nowadays, they whip out their iPads with a flourish and use mobile applications leveraging Mobile Application Development Platforms.
 But, I hear from analysts that all that is about to change.
 Technicians will not visit me to inspect my host-instead, I will send data to them.
 For, we have arrived at a momentous event—the Internet of Things (IoT) is here.
 I am told that the IoT will connect Machines to Machines (M2M) and things to humans, and everything to everything.

 I for one, am confused.
-For decades, I led a lonely life isolated on the shop floor with only the occasional visit from the Maintenance technician.
+For decades, I led a lonely life isolated on the shop floor with only the occasional visit from the Maintenance Technician.
 Now, in one fell swoop, I am going to be connected to what they call the Internet.
 Others say that I am going to talk to the cloud.
 I will be sending vibration data about my host—not plain old data but Big Data.
 This Big Data will be analyzed in real time using frameworks like Hadoop.
-All this vibration data analytics will actually help keep my host healthier, and enable humans to run their industries better.
+All this vibration data analytics will actually help keep my host healthier and enable humans to run their industries better.
 But, I feel like Brutus, in that I have betrayed my turbine host, by sending data every minute without permission.
 Is there no data privacy for machines?

 The other day, some reputed consultants had come over to “Connect” me.
 They were repeating a mantra incessantly—what I could decipher was Social, Mobile, Analytics, and Cloud (SMAC).
-I felt like “smac(k)ing” them on their faces.
+I felt like “smacking” them on their faces.
 “Bluetooth Low Energy” will make it feasible for me and my brethren to be connected in droves of billions—in fact over 50 Billion things will be connected within 6 years.
-I am anti-social, and do not want to be connected.
-Just because humans have replaced reading with Facebook, doesn’t give them the right to impose this state of “always on” on me.
+I am anti-social and do not want to be connected.
+Just because humans have replaced reading on Facebook, doesn’t give them the right to impose this state of “always on” on me.
 I like my quiet time.

 In any case, my turbine host will also not be spared.
 Augmented Reality will be used to perform better maintenance on her.
-Our technician visitors will come armed with Wearables when they come to repair us—novel looking Google Glasses and fashionable smart watches powered by Android Wear.
+Our technician visitors will come armed with Wearables when they come to repair us—novel looking Google Glasses and fashionable smartwatches powered by Android Wear.
 Beacons may be deployed on the manufacturing floor, I hear to deliver contextual data.

 I guess I am being a spoilt sport.
 Rooted in the past.
 Isn’t progress the purpose of life—even for a lowly sensor and a turbine?
 Are Cars not being connected too?
 Are Homes not being Nested?
 So, I am going to embrace this brave new world.
 I say, usher in the era of the Internet of Things.